 Hepatic impairment: reduce dose.
 Reduce dose or discontinue if generalized weakness occurs.
 Adjust dose if spike and wave discharges on EEG with cognitive or neuropsychiatric events occur.
 Discontinue and evaluate if seizures develop in nonepileptic patients during therapy.
 Suicidal tendencies (monitor).
 Avoid abrupt cessation.
 Elderly.
 Pregnancy (Cat.C).
 Nursing mothers.

 GABA reuptake inhibitor.

-CNS depression potentiated by alcohol, triazolam, other CNS depressants.
-Tiagabine levels reduced by enzyme inducers (eg, phenytoin, carbamazepine, primidone, phenobarbital).
+CNS depression may be potentiated by alcohol, triazolam, other CNS depressants.
+Tiagabine levels reduced by enzyme inducers (eg, phenytoin, carbamazepine, primidone, phenobarbital), St. John's wort.
 May interact with valproate (monitor).
 May affect or be affected by highly protein bound drugs.